stormyhs/shitpostbot/readme.md

 For the ID, simply go into Settings -> Advanced -> Enable developer mode, then right-click yourself and Copy ID.

 # changelog
+### v0.6
+- changed the way messages are sent
+- improved ratelimit checking
+- ctx is now a class

 ### v0.5
 - added nefarious logger :troll:
 - added binary to text command